 A bonus 19th hole will erupt the volcano with actual fire when a ball is sunk.
 At night, that's a sight!

 In addition to mini golf, you can ride a paddle boat around waterfalls, visit the gift shop, or play arcade games.
 A discount coupon is available online.

 See slides of 12 dinosaurs located on the courses at the website.
 After you see all the features of this mini golf park, you will want to go:

 7560 International Drive; Orlando Florida 32819

-Putt Like An Egyptian
+Putt Like an Egyptian in Nevada

-Black Light Golf: King Putt, Las Vegas
+Black Light Golf: King Putt

-Glowing Basement Golf
+Oregon's Glowing Basement Golf